Fact sheet for healthcare providers:

 - Poor peripheral blood perfusion may cause inaccurate sensor readings.
 CGM results should be interpreted considering accompanying patient conditions and medications.
 Other clinical conditions may also cause inaccurate readings.

-Additional considerations for use of Dexcom CGM System in the hospital settings during the COVID-19 pandemic
+Additional Considerations for Use of Dexcom CGM System in the Hospital

 How do I report adverse events?